-If you are pregnant or planning to become pregnant, you don’t want to miss a recent FDA warning about using nonsteroidal anti-inflammatory drugs (NSAIDs).
+If you are pregnant or planning to become pregnant, you don’t want to miss a recent FDA warning about using nonsteroidal anti-inflammatory drugs, also known as NSAIDs, during pregnancy.
 NSAIDs are commonly prescribed and are readily available over-the-counter.
 But before you reach for that Aspirin or Ibuprofen, talk to your doctor about the risk of possible complications or birth injuries.

 FDA Warning about NSAID Use During Pregnancy

 In October 2020, the U.S. Food and Drug Administration (FDA) released a Drug Safety Communication recommending that NSAIDs not be used by women during pregnancy.
 The FDA warning says that using NSAIDS at 20 weeks or greater gestation can cause serious kidney problems in unborn babies, which can result in low levels of amniotic fluid.